rosettatype/hyperglot/README.md

 - `-v, --verbose`: More logging information (default is False)
 - `-V, --version`: Print the version hyperglot version number (default is False)

+Installing the pip package also installed the `hyperglot-validate` and `hyperglot-save` commands, which allow checking and saving the yaml data in a structured and compatible way.

 ## Development and contributions

 Contributions are more most welcome.
 If you wish to update the database, submit a pull request with an editted and validated version of the `hyperglot.yaml` file.
+Ideally, use `hyperglot-validate` and `hyperglot-save`, as this will check and format the data in a way best suited to the database.

 ### Development